-The recommended methodology may appear to be complex.
+The recommended methodology may appear to be somewhat complex.
 Given the institutional capability of most ASEAN countries, adoption of this methodology can be challenging and may involve significant initial cost.
-However, one has to look at this as one time investment which is important in ensuring value for money from PPP projects.
-Given cost to be a consideration, it is important that PPP approach is used selectively particularly in relation to size and the source of the proposals.
+However, one has to look at this as one time investment that is important in ensuring value for money from PPP projects.
+It is important that PPP approach is used selectively particularly in relation to size and the source of the proposals.
 Hence, for project of a large size or scale, the evaluation cost will be insignificant both in relation to the total cost of the projects as well as the value of the benefits they will generate.

 The recommended methodology is not for immediate implementation.
-We recognise that the enablers have to be put in place first.
-For this reason, this document should be used as a guidance to chart the work program to develop the required supporting information and skill requirement, especially within the Government's PPP unit.
+We recognize that the key enablers have to be put in place first.
+For this reason, this document should be used as a guidance to plan the work program to develop the required supporting information and skill requirement, especially within the Government's PPP unit.

-On the part of ERIA, the following research areas are necessary to support activities at the individual countries.
-The areas recommended are:
+The following research areas are necessary to support further activities: